Toluca Lake? Hollywood Power Players From Miley Cyrus to Kirsten Dunst Have Called This L.A. Enclave Home

 Along with lake and mooring privileges, Brunetti's new home is one of only five in the development that comes with access to a lush half-acre garden replete with majestic trees and a turtle pond.
 Upon his first visit, the House of Cards producer's Trigger Street Productions partner Kevin Spacey was as astonished as Brunetti had been.
 "Kevin said, 'Holy cow, it's like you got Disneyland in your backyard!' "

 Of course, Toluca Lake's best-known listing would have to be the legendary Bob Hope estate.
 Originally listed for $27.5 million, the 5-acre property's asking price has been chopped, and listing agent Strong is confident it soon will find a buyer.
-Should the home fetch its current price of $12 million, it will set a new record for the area.
+Should the home fetch its current price of $12 million (for the main home and roughly 3-acres; the remaining 2 acres with assorted accessory buildings is listed for $10 million), it will set a new record for the area.

 Named after Toluca Lake founder General Charles Forman, the new gastropub Forman's Tavern offers burgers and bar food cooked in an 801-pound wood-fired smoker, plus over 100 different varieties of whiskey.